towolf/towolf.github.com/docs/PsychDemos/RenderDemo.markdown

- gamma correction via proper inverse gamma lookup tables loaded into the graphics card, thereby presenting on a linearized display, instead of using the SensorToSettings\(\) routine to adapt the stimulus to a non\-linearized display.
+ gamma correction via proper inverse gamma lookup tables loaded into the graphics card, thereby presenting on a linearized display, instead of using the SensorToSettings\(\) routine to adapt the stimulus to a non-linearized display.

  The last two demos Demo 3 and Demo 4 require a recent graphics card and perform all color space conversions and calibrated display automatically and hardware accelerated on the graphics card.
-Any NVidia GeForce\-8000 or later, AMD Radeon X\-1000 or later, or Intel HD graphics card should be able to support these demos.
+Any NVidia GeForce-8000 or later, AMD Radeon X-1000 or later, or Intel HD graphics card should be able to support these demos.

  Demo 3: The stimulus is defined in XYZ tristimulus color space and converted automatically by [Screen](/docs/Screen)\(\) into RGB output format, taking the calibration data in 'cal' into account.

- Demo 4: The stimulus is directly defined in xyY chromacity \+ luminance format and all conversions and calibrations are done automatically by [Screen](/docs/Screen)\(\).
+ Demo 4: The stimulus is directly defined in xyY chromacity + luminance format and all conversions and calibrations are done automatically by [Screen](/docs/Screen)\(\).